Breast Augmentation at Tampa Bay Plastic Surgery

 Dr. David E. Halpern may use Exparel to provide up to 48 hours of localized pain relief, in addition to prescribing pain medication to get you through the first several days as needed.
 You will also be instructed not to perform any strenuous activity or lifting that may compromise your results.
 Three weeks after surgery, you should be able to do lower body exercises and ride a stationary bike/elliptical exercise.
 By six weeks, most women are able to perform chest and arm exercises again without restrictions.

 Many patients wonder, "How long do breast implants last?" and "Will I need to replace my implants in 10 years?"
 However, some patients have had their implants for decades without incident.
 The typical shelf life of implants is rumored to be 10-15 years, but that is by no means an "expiration date."
 You may keep your implants as long as they feel comfortable.
 Dr. David E. Halpern regularly meets with former patients to see how they are doing.
-About 20-40 percent of breast surgery patients will opt for additional lifts, implants, or reductions down the road.
+About 20-40 percent of Breast Augmentation surgery patients will opt for additional lifts, implants, or reductions down the road.
 In addition, genetics, sun exposure, smoking, weight loss or gain, pregnancy, and aging may all affect your long-term results and satisfaction.

 Schedule your Tampa Breast Augmentation consultation with Dr. Halpern today